Barbara Allan (Independent Consultant) - Making an impact beyond the library and information service (view slides)

 Foster-Jones, J. CILIP digital first: moving mentor training online.

-Glassman, J. & Warsham, D. The digital research notebook: a simple tool to augment the one-shot.
+Glassman, J. & Worsham, D. The digital research notebook: a simple tool to augment the one-shot (and worksheet).

 Goebel, N., Becker, Y. & Blizzard, K. The human library as a means of addressing prejudice and intolerance.